MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 ---
 title: Discover PowerShell
-ms.date: 02/19/2021
+ms.date: 03/12/2021
 ms.custom: chnoring
 ms.reviewer: sewhee
-description: Learn what PowerShell is and the three commands used to discover the other commands are already available, get full help, and inspect output, allowing for more effective use.
+description: Learn what PowerShell is and some essential commands used to discover the other commands are already available and inspect and filter the output, allowing for more effective use.
 ---

 # Discover PowerShell